The Hidden Depth: Why Great Coaching Looks Effortless and Deceives the Learner

 The Problem of Deceptive Simplicity

 In most fields, the current view is that effective teaching involves breaking down complex skills into manageable steps.
 This is true, but it does not fully explain effective coaching.
-I’m talking about moments where a coach presents a complex idea so simply that the learner is unaware of how complex the idea really is.

 The Invisible Framework: Scaffolding and Cognitive Load